hashicorp/terraform/website/source/docs/enterprise/support.html.md

 ## HashiCorp Tools Support

 It's often the case that Terraform Enterprise questions or feedback relates to the HashiCorp tooling.
-We encourage all Terraform Enterpriseusers to search for related issues and problems in the open source repositories and mailing lists prior to contacting us to help make our support more efficient and to help resolve problems faster.
+We encourage all Terraform Enterprise users to search for related issues and problems in the open source repositories and mailing lists prior to contacting us to help make our support more efficient and to help resolve problems faster.